autobutler-org/autobutler.org/content/docs/nerd-notes.md

 sudo ./autobutler install
 ```

 Autobutler should now be running in the background, and you can check it out at [http://localhost:8081](http://localhost:8081).
+If you've installed it onto a device besides the one you're accessing it from, well, you're installing it yourself, so we assume you can debug the IP address of the device you're running it on.

 ## Next Steps